madprops/goldie/README.md

 Or install through the [AUR](https://aur.archlinux.org/packages/goldie-git)

-## Why
+## Why This

 I made this because the search tool I used failed to find results sometimes.

-Yes I can just use `ripgrep` instead.
+Yes, I could just use `ripgrep` instead.
 But I can modifiy this to my needs.

 Plus it's fun to have a `nim` project.